 Easy kids craft: painted wooden beads strung onto leather cording makes a great teacher appreciation gift or Mother’s Day gift too!

-I borrowed this idea from Laura Parke at A Girl Who Makes and did the craft with my son’s Montessori class.
+I borrowed this idea from Laura Parke at A Girl Who Makes (no longer a craft blog) and did the craft with my son’s Montessori class.

 His class has kids ranging in age from 3 to 6 and all the kids were able to complete the necklace with little or no help.